overture-stack/SONG/song-python-sdk/docs/tutorial.rst

 Use a Custom AnalysisId
 --------------------------
-In some situations, the user may prefer to use a custom ``analysisId``, which if not specified in the payload is automatically generated by the song server during the :ref:`save-the-analysis-ref` step.
+In some situations, the user may prefer to use a custom ``analysisId``.
+If not specified in the payload, it is automatically generated by the SONG server during the :ref:`save-the-analysis-ref` step.
-Although this tutorial uses the ``analysisId`` generated by the song server, a custom ``analysisId`` can be set as follows:
+Although this tutorial uses the ``analysisId`` generated by the SONG server, a custom ``analysisId`` can be set as follows:

 .. code-block:: python